Key takeaways:

 How to get a cleaning business license: state-by-state

-The first thing you’ll need to do is determine the type of business you want to operate.
-Generally, you’ll register for a “Doing Business As” (DBA) name if you choose to operate under a specific name.
+- Decide what type of business you want to operate.
+For example, you may need to register a “Doing Business As” (DBA) name if you operate under something other than your legal name.

 Jump to your state: